Page Content

 Michelle McQuinn, M.D.

-Undergraduate: University of Nebraska - Lincoln
+University of Nebraska - Lincoln

 Medical school: New York University School of Medicine

-About me: I split my time growing up between Lemont, Illinois - a suburb of Chicago - and Estes Park, Colorado - a small, idyllic tourist town bordering the Rocky Mountain National Park.
+About me: I split my time growing up between Lemont, Illinois - a suburb of Chicago - and Estes Park, Colorado - a small, idyllic tourist town bordering Rocky Mountain National Park.
 I returned to my Midwestern roots for college at the University of Nebraska-Lincoln, where I majored in biological sciences.
-I then went on to medical school at New York University School of Medicine.
-Outside of medicine, I enjoy discovering new music, art, and stories (be it novels, film, or television); puzzles (both jigsaw and crossword); hiking in and exploring national and state parks; as well as learning more about each unique environment in which I currently lives.
+Then I went on to medical school at New York University School of Medicine.
+Outside of medicine, I enjoy discovering new music, art, and stories (be it novels, film, or television); puzzles (both jigsaw and crossword); hiking in and exploring national and state parks; as well as learning more about each unique environment in which I currently live.

 Ryan (Chase) Ransom, M.D., Ph.D.